 Participants who have \$2,000 or more in the Plan may borrow from the total of their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 (subject to certain offsets for prior loans) or 50 percent of their vested balance.
 Participants are allowed to have two loans outstanding and only one of these loans can be related to the purchase of a principal residence.
-Further, certain employees who had three loans outstanding from the Quaker Hourly Plan are allowed to maintain the third loan until it is paid off.
+Further, certain employees who had three loans outstanding from The Quaker 401(k) Plan for Salaried Employees are allowed to maintain the third loan until it is paid off.
 The loans are funded from the participant's account, reducing the account balance by the loan amount.
 Loan terms range from one to five years for personal loans and up to fifteen years for loans related to the purchase of a primary residence.
 The loans are secured by the balance in the participant's account and bear a fixed rate of interest at the prime lending rate plus one percent.
 Loan repayments are made directly through payroll deductions and are applied to interest and then to principal according to a payment schedule.
 In addition, a one-time loan origination fee of \$35 and a \$3.75 quarterly maintenance fee is charged.
-The Company pays the maintenance fee for outstanding loans for participants from the Quaker Hourly Plan.
-There were 10,988 loans outstanding at December 31, 2004 with an average interest rate of 5.1% and with maturities through 2019.
+There were 4,708 loans outstanding at December 31, 2004 with an average interest rate of 5.3% and with maturities through 2019.